-Prerequisite: Any R&E A course and any 2000 level HIST cousrse.
+Prerequisite: Any WCIL II course and any 2000 level HIST course.

-HIST 3676 U.S. Diplomatic History
+U.S. Diplomatic History

 A survey of U.S. diplomatic history from the American Revolution to the 1990s, emphasizing forces that have shaped America's behavior in the international arena.
-Themes include: landed and commercial expansion that drove the nation outward between the 1750s and 1940s: steady centralization of power at home, especially in the executive branch of government after 1890, and the role of foreign policy therein; isolationism; the singular importance of the transitional 1850 to 1914 era; and the interrelationship between U.S. social and diplomatic history.
-Prerequisite: HIST 2900 or A grade of C- or higher in any R&E A course.
+Themes include: landed and commercial expansion that drove the nation outward between the 1750s and 1940s; steady centralization of power at home, especially in the executive branch of government after 1890, and the role of foreign policy therein; isolationism; the singular importance of the transitional 1850 to 1914 era; and the interrelationship between U.S. social and diplomatic history.